 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while ALS's is 1.3325.
-This would suggest that ALS's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while ALS's is 0.9341.
+This would suggest that ALS's shares are less volatile than average (for this exchange).

 ALS Limited provides analytical testing services in Australia, Asia/Pacific, Europe, the Middle East, North Africa, and internationally.
 The company operates through three segments: Commodities, Life Sciences, and Industrial.
 The Commodities segment offers assaying and testing services for the mining and mineral exploration companies in geochemistry, metallurgy, inspection, and coal quality areas.
 Its testing and consulting services cover the resource life cycle, including exploration, feasibility, optimization, production, design, development, trade, and rehabilitation.
 This segment also provides coal sampling, analysis and certification, formation evaluation, and related analytical testing services.
 The Life Sciences segment offers analytical testing and sampling, and remote monitoring services for the environmental, food, pharmaceutical, and consumer products markets; and microbiological, physical, and chemical testing services.
 This segment also provides analytical testing data to assist consulting and engineering firms, industries, and governments.
 The Industrial segment offers diagnostic testing and engineering solutions for the energy, resources, transportation, and infrastructure sectors.
 This segment serves asset owners, operators, constructors, and equipment manufacturers in the power, petrochemical, mining, minerals processing, water, infrastructure, and transportation industries.
 The company was formerly known as Campbell Brothers Limited and changed its name to ALS Limited in August 2012.
 ALS Limited was founded in 1863 and is headquartered in Brisbane, Australia.